MB3hel/AUVControlBoard/docs/docs/firmware/build.md

 *Note: required tool (`bossac`, `dfu-util`, `STM32_Programmer_CLI`) must be in your `PATH`.*

+Before flashing, the chip needs to enter its bootloader (unless using a debug probe such as the stlink2 to flash)

+- *If a board is already flashed, it can be rebooted into its bootloader using the `reboot_bootloader.py` script in the `firmware` directory.
+Otherwise, use the hardware method described below.*

+- ***v1:** Press the reset button twice quickly (double press).*

+- ***v2:** Hold the BOOT button.
+While holding it, press and release the NRST button.
+Then release the boot button.*

 To flash, run the `flash.py` script.
 It is a wrapper that will call one of the above tools

 ```sh